 Preheat oven to 350°F.

-	Heat oil in a frying pan over medium heat.
+Heat oil in a large frying pan over medium heat.
 Add meatballs and brown on all sides.

 Transfer meatballs to an overproof baking dish.
 Cover and cook in the oven for 30 minutes.

 Melt 3 tablespoons of butter in frying pan.
 Whisk in flour and stir constantly for two minutes.
 Gradually add in vegetable and beef stock, stirring continuously.

 Add in the cream, soy sauce and Dijon mustard.

 These meatballs go perfectly with these Boursin Mashed Potatoes.
 They're creamy and have a hint of garlic.
 Buttered egg noodles, green beans, baked potato with sour cream also pair perfectly with the meatballs and sauce.